 As the years go by, teeth may be extracted for any number of reasons, or even lost due to trauma.
 A variety of dental prosthetic appliances are available to replace missing teeth to help maintain the shape of your face, recreate your beautiful smile, alleviate the stress in your bite, or strengthen a weakened tooth.
-At Olivieri Dental Care, we are more than willing to discuss with you possible solutions to your problem of missing teeth.
+See our Before & After dental treatments.
+At Olivieri Dental Care in Hamilton, we are more than willing to discuss with you possible solutions to your problem of missing teeth.
 Some of the solutions we provide include:

 One of the most common prosthodontic procedures is the conventional bridge.
 Bridges replace missing teeth by having a replacement tooth anchored to crowns that fit over the natural teeth on either side of the space being filled.